-- 4.1 Each short course must have a course specification and, unless the course is a closed course, the course details should be made available on departmental webpages and/or short courses catalogue. - 4.2 Senate and/or the relevant quality committee acting on its behalf must approve the short course specification including any modifications, usually on an annual basis. - 4.3 Senate and/or the relevant quality committee acting on its behalf will monitor and review each short course according to a schedule and process agreed by Senate and/or the relevant quality committee. - 4.4 Where credit is applied, short courses, which are delivered in an intensive format, will normally have a credit volume of 2.5 ECTS per week where 1 ECTS is equal to 25 notional hours of delegate effort. - 4.5 Short courses which are modules that are also delivered and assessed as part of a programme of study leading to an award of the College will have a credit volume determined by Senate according to the regulations for the relevant programme of study.
+- 10. Senate and/or the relevant quality committee acting on its behalf will monitor and review each short course according to a schedule and process agreed by Senate and/or the relevant quality committee. - 11.
+Where credit is applied, short courses, which are delivered in an intensive format, will normally have a credit volume of 2.5 ECTS per week where 1 ECTS is equal to 25 notional hours of delegate effort. - 12.
+Short courses which are modules that are also delivered and assessed as part of a programme of study leading to an award of the College will have a credit volume determined by Senate according to the regulations for the relevant programme of study.

-5 Attendance & Progression
+Attendance & Progression

-- 5.1 A delegate admitted to a short course must participate in the course to the satisfaction of the Course Leader. - 5.2 The College reserves the right to require any delegate whose academic progress, conduct or attendance is unsatisfactory to withdraw from the course. - 5.3 For credit-bearing and non-credit bearing short courses, a delegate required to withdraw has the right to appeal against the withdrawal decision.
-The responsibility for hearing and deciding upon appeals is vested in the Academic Registrar, whose decisions are final. - 5.4 For credit-bearing short courses only, a delegate has the right to appeal against an assessment decision in accordance with the Academic Appeals policy.
+- 13. A delegate admitted to a short course must participate in the course to the satisfaction of the Course Leader. - 14.
+The university reserves the right to require any delegate whose academic progress, conduct or attendance is unsatisfactory to withdraw from the course. - 15.
+For credit-bearing and non-credit bearing short courses, a delegate required to withdraw has the right to appeal against the withdrawal decision following the relevant process or procedure that the decision to withdraw was made under.

-6 Assessment & Examination
+Assessment & Examination

-- 6.1 Examinations will be carried out in accordance with the College's General Regulations (section 14: Examination Tests). - 6.2 Examinations and Boards of Examiners for short courses will be governed according to the Examination Regulations for awards at the relevant Framework for Higher Education Qualifications (FHEQ) level with the following exceptions; - a) In the case of summer schools and stand-alone courses, which are not also modules on the College's award bearing programmes of study, the Programmes Committee will fulfil the role of the relevant quality committee.
+- 16. Assessment will be carried out in accordance with the university's Regulations for Taught Programmes of Study (Part 4: Assessment). - 17.
+Boards of Examiners for short courses will be governed according to the Regulations for Taught

+Programmes of Study for awards at the relevant Framework for Higher Education Qualifications

-- b) Where the short course leads to the award of credit by Imperial College London, the Boards of Examiners will require at least one External Examiner. - 6.3 The pass mark for courses at levels 4-6 of the Framework for Higher Education Qualifications (FHEQ) is 40%.
-The pass mark for courses at level 7 of the FHEQ is 50%. - 6.4 Assessment results for short courses are not classified and will be issued to delegates as a percentage mark. - 6.5 Delegates who fail to achieve a percentage mark equal to or greater than the relevant pass mark will not be permitted to re-sit any part of the assessment except where individual course specifications allow. - 6.6 A delegate who re-enters for an assessment may be liable for re-entry fees. - 6.7 Delegates wishing to appeal their percentage mark(s) should do so according to the Academic Appeals Procedure for Taught Programmes.
+(FHEQ) level with the following exceptions; - a.
+In the case of summer schools and stand-alone courses, which are not also modules on the university's award bearing programmes of study, the Programmes Committee will fulfil the role of the relevant quality committee. - b.
+Where the short course leads to the award of credit by the university, the Boards of Examiners will require at least one External Examiner. - 18.
+The pass mark for courses at levels 4-6 of the Framework for Higher Education Qualifications (FHEQ) is 40%.
+The pass mark for courses at level 7 of the FHEQ is 50%. - 19.
+Assessment results for short courses are not classified and will be issued to delegates as a percentage mark. - 20.
+Delegates who fail to achieve a percentage mark equal to or greater than the relevant pass mark will not be permitted to re-sit any part of the assessment except where individual course specifications allow. - 21.
+A delegate who re-enters for an assessment may be liable for re-entry fees.